Montessori Teaching - Flexible LearningBook Your Place Now

 Why should I study this course?

 Portobello Institute's QQI Level 6 Minor Awards in Montessori gives you the opportunity to learn from a range of experts all of whom are passionate about the Montessori method.
 They bring their insight, depth of experience and passion for teaching to this course.
 Portobello Institute’s Montessori course will change the way you view the process by which a child learns and their inherent ability to concentrate and grasp a complex subject when given the time and freedom to do so.
-This qualification will allow you open your own setting or work as a room leader in a Montessori room.
+This qualification will allow you open your own setting or work as a Montessori teacher in a Montessori room.

 What will I learn during this QQI Level 6 Minor Award in Montessori?